Namibia: Agriculture

 About half of the population depends on agriculture (largely subsistence agriculture) for its livelihood, but Namibia must still import some of its food.
 Although per capita GDP is five times the per capita GDP of Africa's poorest countries, the majority of Namibia's people live in rural areas and have a subsistence way of life.
 Namibia has one of the highest rates of income inequality in the world, due in part to the fact that there is an urban economy and a more rural cashless economy.
 The inequality figures thus take into account people who do not actually rely on the formal economy for their survival.
 Although arable land accounts for <1% of Namibia, (about .97%), nearly half of the population is employed in agriculture.

 About 4,000 commercial farmers own almost half of Namibia's arable land.
 The United Kingdom offered about $180,000 in 2004 to help finance Namibia's land reform process, as Namibia plans to start expropriating land from white farmers to resettle landless black Namibians.
 Germany has offered €1.1bn in 2021 over 30 years in reparations for the genocides in the early 20th century but the money will go towards infrastructure, healthcare and training programmes not land reform.

 An agreement has been reached on the privatisation of several more enterprises in coming years, with hopes that this will stimulate much needed foreign investment, but reinvestment of environmentally derived capital has hobbled Namibian per capita income.
 One of the fastest growing areas of economic development in Namibia is the growth of wildlife conservancies.
-These are particularly important to the rural, generally unemployed, population.

 Mining and electricity

 Providing 25% of Namibia's revenue, mining is the single most important contributor to the economy.
 Namibia is the fourth largest exporter of non-fuel minerals in Africa and was the world's fourth largest producer of uranium.
 There have been significant investment in uranium mining and Namibia planned to become the largest exporter of uranium by 2015.
 However, as of 2019 Namibia continued to produce 750 tons of uranium annually making it a smaller than average exporter in the competitive world market.
 Rich alluvial diamond deposits make Namibia a primary source for gem-quality diamonds.
 While Namibia is known predominantly for its gem diamond and uranium deposits, a number of other minerals are extracted industrially such as lead, tungsten, gold, tin, fluorspar, manganese, marble, copper and zinc.
+Country's gold production in 2015 is 6 metric tons.
 There are offshore gas deposits in the Atlantic Ocean that are planned to be extracted in the future.
 According to "The Diamond Investigation", a book about the global diamond market, from 1978, De Beers, the largest diamond company, bought most of the Namibian diamonds, and would continue to do so, because "whatever government eventually comes to power they will need this revenue to survive".